forrestguice/SuntimesMapPack/README.md

 > This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](LICENSE) for more details.

-Map imagery from:
+Source imagery from:

+* _Blue Marble: Next Generation_.
+NASA Earth Observatory. https://science.nasa.gov/earth/earth-observatory/blue-marble-next-generation/
-* "The Blue Marble".
+* _The Blue Marble_.
 NASA Goddard Space Flight Center. https://science.nasa.gov/earth/earth-observatory/the-blue-marble-true-color-global-imagery-at-1km-resolution/
+* _Solar Textures_.
+Attribution 4.0 International license. https://www.solarsystemscope.com/textures/
+* _World_Bedrock_Digital_Elevation_Model_.
+By Kevin M. Gill.
+CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=95394543
-* "Earth at Night".
-NASA Goddard Space Flight Center. https://svs.gsfc.nasa.gov/vis/a030000/a030000/a030003/dmsp_4096.png
+* _Earth at Night_.
+NASA Goddard Space Flight Center.
-* "Blue Marble: Next Generation".
-NASA Earth Observatory. https://science.nasa.gov/earth/earth-observatory/blue-marble-next-generation/
-* "ETOPO 2022 15 Arc-Second Global Relief Model".
+* _ETOPO 2022 15 Arc-Second Global Relief Model_.
 NOAA National Centers for Environmental Information.
 DOI: 10.25921/fd45-gt74.
-* "World_Bedrock_Digital_Elevation_Model".
-By Kevin M. Gill.
-CC BY 2.0, https://www.flickr.com/photos/53460575@N03/5853039006/, https://commons.wikimedia.org/w/index.php?curid=95394543
-* "Solar Textures".
-Attribution 4.0 International license. https://www.solarsystemscope.com/textures/